July 23 ~ Learn to Live in This World

 “A room is only as good as you feel when you're in it,” he said.

-The first architecture and design director of New York's Museum of Modern Art, Johnson was a mentor to talented upcoming architects.
-He won the first Pritzker Prize, architecture's most prestigious award in 1979 for his "imagination and vitality embodied in a myriad of museums, theaters, libraries, houses, gardens, and corporate structures."
+The first architecture and design director of New York's Museum of Modern Art, Johnson mentored a new generation of architects.
+In 1979, he received the first Pritzker Prize for his “imagination and vitality” expressed through museums, theaters, libraries, houses, gardens, and corporate structures.

 “I hate vacations,” he once admitted.
 “If you can build buildings, why sit on the beach?”